1. Is Tsunamika a brand?

-In the beginning of the project we asked the ladies how much they would like to earn and they said Rs 1000 (US $20) month working from home.
-In the context of the concerned villages it is a significant amount.
+At the beginning of the project, we asked the ladies how much they would like to earn and they said Rs 1000 (US $20) month working from home.
+In the context of the concerned villages, it is a significant amount.
 This money they earn when Upasana buy in bulk the Tsunamika's they make.
-Nearly 100 ladies are now earning this money; some of them earn upto Rs 3000/- (US $60) depending on their performance.
+Nearly 100 ladies are now earning this money; some of them earn up to Rs 3000/- (US $60) depending on their performance.

 7. Why don't you donate the money directly to the village ladies?
 Why do you have to go through all the efforts of making the dolls?